 Many people love chamomile for its ability to calm the nerves, improve relaxation, and decrease physical pain — if you are suffering from nausea, all of these benefits will help.

 Plus, a study showed that drinking chamomile tea can help with nausea caused by chemotherapy.
-Women were given either chamomile or ginger tea each day.
-The women who drank the chamomile tea experienced a lower frequency of vomiting and faster relief.
+In this study, the women were given either chamomile or ginger tea each day.
+The women who consumed the chamomile tea experienced a lower frequency of vomiting and faster relief.

 Herbal teas can be hugely beneficial for all kinds of nausea and stomach problems.
 If you are experiencing an upset stomach for any reason, try adding these teas to your routine each day to ease your symptoms and settle your digestive system.

 While tea is generally safe, certain teas can hurt.
 For example, some people find that lemon tea and green tea can make their symptoms worse rather than better.
 In other cases, pregnant women may find that they temporarily need to avoid certain herbs and certain caffeinated teas during pregnancy.